- Contact information

-Ice fishing will be open when the lake freezes over, usually sometime in December.
-The Park does not monitor or measure the thickness of the lake ice, nor does it vouch for the ice's safety.
+As for ice fishing, the park does not monitor or measure the thickness of the lake ice, nor does it vouch for the ice's safety.
 Ice thickness and quality can vary with time and location.
 Ice fishers and people walking on the lake's ice must use their own best judgment about the safety of the ice.

 Construction will significantly impact fall and winter camping